slazav/mapsoft2/modules/geo_data/Formats.md

 lists are written as routes.
 When reading all waypoints are put to one waypoint list, and all routes to other waypoint lists.

-For tracks and waypoint lists For waypoints mandatory fields (`name`, `comm`) are supported.
+For tracks and waypoint lists mandatory fields (`name`, `comm`) are supported.
 Some additional fields are put in `opts` and can be saved to GPX again: